Be constantly challenged and extended by your studies. Think about a career involving scientific research.

 Advanced Science at Western

-If you enjoy being constantly challenged and extended by your studies and are thinking about a career involving scientific research, then the Western Sydney University Advanced Science degree is for you!
+If you enjoy being constantly challenged and extended by your studies and are thinking about a career involving Science research, then the Bachelor of Advanced Science degree allows exposure to research in an undergraduate degree.

 This degree is exclusively for high-achieving students, and will continually challenge you to do even better and build on your academic success.
 Students in the Advanced degree program are automatically enrolled in The Academy, which offers interdisciplinary leadership programs, professional development and local and international internship and engagement opportunities for students.